jesse318s/omega-summoners/README.md

 ## Getting Started

-This repository aims to assist you in beginning work on a MERN stack application for heroku deployment with a solid file structure as a foundation.
+This repository aims to assist you in beginning work on a MERN stack application for deployment with a solid file structure as a foundation.

 Since this project will hold both the client application and the server application there will be node modules in two different places.
 First run `npm install` from the root.

-For more information on deploying to heroku reference the extra resources at the bottom of this file.

 ### `yarn workspace server build`

-Builds the app for production to the `build` folder.<br>
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-If deploying to heroku this does not need to be run since it is handled by the heroku-postbuild script<br>

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.